heinzermch/heinzermch.github.io/_posts/2025-01-18-on-combining-vision-and-language.md

 # Contrastive Language Image Pretraining (CLIP) - Feb 2021

-This paper from OpenAI in 2021 introduces a new way of combining vision and language that scales with data.
+This paper from OpenAI in 2021 introduces a new way of combining vision and language that scales with unlabled data and goes from predicting fixed pre-defined categories to free from text.
 It enabled zero-shot transfer to new tasks that were competitive with a fully supervised baseline.

 In that time GPT-3 showed what was possible in language, pre-train with self-supervised objective on enough data with enough compute and the models became competitive on many tasks with little to no task-specific data.
 This showed that web-scale data could surpass high-quality crowd-labeled NLP datasets.
 In computer vision this was not yet standard.